beomki-yeo/traccc-tutorial/README.md

 ### Description

 This is a repository for traccc tutorial.
-In case one having a problem in compilation, please let the devs know by filing an issue or sending an email.
+In case one having a problem in compilation, please let the developers know by filing an issue or sending an email.

 ### Prerequisites
 - gcc with C++ 20 support